 On November 4, 2019, under the terms of the definitive agreement, Denison and ALX agreed to the formation of a deemed joint venture, and that the parties will make best efforts to execute a joint venture agreement prior to Denison's funding of the first \$12.0 million in expenditures.
 Denison's expenditures to date exceed \$6.7 million.

-No exploration was planned by Denison in 2020 for Hook-Carter.
+No exploration was carried out by Denison in 2020 or 2021 for Hook-Carter.